arachnetech/homebridge-mqttthing/docs/Codecs.md

    * `info` is an object holding:
       * `info.topic` - the MQTT topic to be published
       * `info.property` - the property associated with the publishing operation
+      * `info.service` - the entry from the "services" section of a "custom" accessory
    * `output` is a function which may be called to deliver the encoded value asynchronously

 The `encode()` function may either return the encoded message, or it may deliver it asynchronously by passing it as a parameter to the provided `output` function.
 It if does neither, no value will be published.